ryanteck/Sunshine/docs/source/about/usage.rst

 Application List
 ----------------
+..
+Warning:: Applications will run under the same "user" that sunshine is executed as.
+If you run sunshine as a service in Windows, sunshine and applications will be run as the ``SYSTEM`` user.

 - Applications should be configured via the web UI.
 - A basic understanding of working directories and commands is recommended.
 - You can use Environment variables in place of values